Tesla solar roof review: is it worth the hype?

 If you’re looking for a way to save the most on your electric bills, you’re much better off going with a traditional solar panel installation.
 Even if you also have to replace your roof, you’ll end up spending less by going with a conventional roof replacement and solar installation, and you’ll get better savings out of the solar panels.

 You should also keep Tesla’s reputation in mind if you’re considering the solar roof.
 While they are extremely popular for their electric cars, the historically low customer reviews for Tesla Energy suggest their after-sales customer service isn’t the best.

 In fact, it took almost two years from when the solar shingles were announced to when the first ones were installed, and there’s no official count of how many solar roofs are currently out there.

 In 2020, Tesla began canceling some orders for solar roof systems, claiming that the homes weren’t in Tesla’s service territory.
+More recently, they even upped the solar roof prices by over 30% for people who already signed Tesla contracts.
 So, it’s up to you to decide if the inconsistencies in Tesla’s customer service when it comes to the solar roof are worth it.